The relevant merger control legislation in Ukraine includes the following:

 The merger control law does not differentiate between domestic and foreign-to-foreign transactions.
 The latter are also subject to merger control if the relevant thresholds are met, irrespective of the overall effect of the transaction in Ukraine.
 This means that a filing can be required even if only the controlling seller meets the local turnover or assets threshold, while the target has no sales and/or assets in Ukraine.

 However, based on general provisions of the Competition Law, there may be an argument that the application of the turnover/asset thresholds should be qualified by the effects doctrine, and clearance should not be required if a transaction lacks reasonable local nexus and cannot have any anti-competitive effects in Ukraine.
-Still, this argument is rather vague in legal terms and is not currently supported by the AMC.
+This argument is, however, rather vague in legal terms and is not currently supported by the AMC.

 There is no market share jurisdictional threshold in Ukraine.